xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-2016.53  Nov 17, 2016
+   -- enh (dkulp) Basic TouchBar support on latest MacBookPros -- bag (dkulp) Don't crash if an invalid model or submodel causes a buffer to be size 0 -- bug (dkulp) Don't crash if special characters are using timing track labels.
+Fixes #762 -- bug (dkulp) Fix crash if sequence has % in name 2016.53  Nov 17, 2016
    -- bug (dkulp)   Fix overlap of icicle drops when using multiple strings -- bug (dkulp)   Fix crash when Undo is used after closing a sequence and opening another